Loudoun County, Virginia: Economy

+An aerial view of Loudoun County south of Ashburn.
+Several large data centers are visible in the foreground of this photograph.

 Traditionally a rural county, Loudoun's population has grown dramatically since the 1980s.
 Having undergone heavy suburbanization since 1990, Loudoun has a full-fledged service economy.
 It is home to world headquarters for several Internet-related and high tech companies, including Verizon Business, Telos Corporation, and Orbital Sciences Corporation.
 Like Fairfax County's Dulles Corridor, Loudoun County has economically benefited from Dulles International Airport, the majority of which is in the county along its border with Fairfax.

 Loudoun County retains a strong rural economy.
 The equine industry has an estimated revenue of $78 million.
 It is home to the Morven Park International Equestrian Center which hosts national horse trials.
 In addition, a growing wine industry has produced several internationally recognized wines.
 Loudoun County now has 40 wineries and over 25 active farms.
 Loudoun has rich soil and was in the mid-19th century a top wheat-producing county in the fourth largest wheat-producing state.

 MCI, Inc. (formerly WorldCom), a subsidiary of Verizon Communications, is headquartered in Ashburn, Loudoun County.
 It announced it would move its headquarters to Ashburn in 2003.
 AOL had its headquarters at 22000 AOL Way in Dulles in unincorporated Loudoun County.
 In 2007 AOL announced it would move its headquarters from Loudoun County to New York City; it would continue to operate its Virginia offices.
 Orbital Sciences Corporation has its headquarters in Dulles.

-Loudoun County houses over 60 massive data centers, many of which correspond to Amazon Web Services's (AWS) us-east-1 region.
-These data centers are estimated to carry 70 percent of global web traffic.
+Loudoun County houses over 60 massive data centers, many of which correspond to Amazon Web Services's us-east-1 region.
+It has been claimed that these data centers carry 70 percent of daily global web traffic, although this figure has been disputed with a more conservative estimate of 22 percent.
 Loudoun County's "Data Center Alley" is the world's largest concentration of data centers with over 25 million square feet of data centers.

 Before its dissolution, Independence Air (originally Atlantic Coast Airlines) was headquartered in Dulles.
 At one time Atlantic Coast Airlines had its headquarters in Sterling.
 Before its dissolution, MAXjet Airways was headquartered on the grounds of Dulles International Airport.